 ING Bank's recurring earnings have proven resilient over the last three years.
-In 2017, ING recorded an underlying net profit of €4.9 billion, a 5.5% increase from 2016.
-Its return on assets (net income/tangible asset) stood at 64 bps in full-year 2017, above its Dutch peers.
+Its return on assets (net income/tangible asset) stood at 58 bps on average over the past three years, above its Dutch peers.
 ING's profitability has recovered since 2014, benefitting from materially improved macroeconomic conditions in the Netherlands, higher returns in Challenger and Growth Markets, mainly in Germany, and increasing profits in wholesale banking, due to low credit costs and steady loan growth.